 The Sport Management major is designed for people who seek careers in Australian and international Sport management.
-Specialist units provide students with a capacity to understand and function within the increasingly dedicated context in which sport is played, organised and managed.
+Specialist subjects provide students with a capacity to understand and function within the increasingly dedicated context in which sport is played, organised and managed.

 Students who complete this major will be equipped with the skills and knowledge to manage sport experiences pertaining to globalisation and emerging contemporary issues in sport.

 The Human Resource Management Major is designed for people who seek careers in human resource management and industrial relations.

 Graduates’ careers focus on enhancing the value of human and social capital through supporting employee engagement for many different kinds of organisations, market-oriented and community-oriented organisations and many kinds of people.

 The teaching philosophy is based on knowledge in action, a fusion of the Australia Human Resource Institute’s capabilities for HR professionals and the Western Sydney University Graduate Attributes designed to secure success.
 An aim of the program is to instil those values and attitudes that can support leaders in judgements about balancing the pursuit of organisational objectives with creating opportunities for developing people’s capacities and careers.

 The Human Resource Management major is accredited with the Australian Human Resources Institute (AHRI).